 This is where our bike trek would begin.
 Yet before we mounted up, Elena encouraged us to explore the “viales” of the town and (surprisingly) some of us were ready for another caffè.
 Thus far, I would characterized the one day bike tour as well paced.

 Our guides worked together with the precision of a Swiss watch, and the overall atmosphere was light, friendly and relaxed while each phase slid into the next – effortlessly.

 Why start the tour off in a van?

-As an occasional rider, 8 hours pedaling was definitely beyond my physical comfort level.
+As an occasional rider, pedaling the all way was definitely beyond my physical comfort level.
 Elena & Piero knew this to be true and spent months scouting out not only the most scenic route featuring vineyards, stone farm houses, and sweeping hills, but they were also looking for the easiest route.

 They had found the perfect place to start the biking part of our tour – practically heading down hill.
 The wind whispering by as we glided towards our first destination.
 It was invigorating and whether they knew it or not, it gave me a sense of confidence and courage to mount up after our first wine tasting. 😉

 It seemed a bit daunting when I signed up: three wine experiences!
 Ok, actually it seemed a bit decadent not daunting.

 Again, their expertise shines through: they introduced us to three wineries and three very different wine experiences: an antique cantina, as well as wines from all over Italy and a presentation to organic wines and local products like cheese, creams and cookies.